What Can You Do with a Physics Degree?

 A physics degree is an excellent choice for anyone interested in science.
 The Physics program integrates the natural sciences with mathematical analysis and introduces you to the properties, structures, movements, and behavior of matter in time and space.

-The importance of physics in our lives is demonstrated by the many applications that physics has made available to people's lives, which has become one of the indispensable necessities of life.
+The importance of physics is demonstrated by the many applications that physics has made available to people's lives, which has become one of the indispensable necessities of life.

 Physics affects everything on the planet - including light, sound, electricity, heat, motion, magnetism, and atoms - so studying a degree in physics is a great way to learn more about the core principles of physics and theories about the nature of the universe.